OpenOrienteering/mapper/file_menu.md

 Permits the import of maps or data in other formats.
 The following formats are supported:
 OpenOrienteering Mapper (.omap, .xmap),
-OCD version 6 to 11 (.ocd),
+OCD version 8 ..
+12, 2018 (.ocd),
 geospatial vector data (formats supported by [GDAL](gdal.md)).

 #### Export as...

-Permits the export of the currently opened map to another format.
+Permits the export of the currently opened map or a part of it to another format.
 The following formats are supported:
+Image (raster graphics),
 PDF,
-Image (raster graphics),
+KMZ,
-geospatial vector data (formats supported by [GDAL](gdal.md)).
+simple course (XML or KML format), geospatial vector data (formats supported by [GDAL](gdal.md)).

 For raster images, Mapper may additionally create world files.
 A world file is a small text file which defines the image's georeferencing relative to the map's projected coordinate reference system.
 Note that these files contain only six numerical parameters.
 They do not contain an identification of the projection, coordinate system or datum they refer to.
 The filename is derived from the image's filename, but with a modified filename extension usually ending with letter 'w'.